zeid-hub/python-p3-v2-mapping-python-class-to-db/README.md

 Why map classes to tables?
-To persist data stored in Python objects efficiently and in an organized manner, we need to map a Python class to a database table by writing methods that encapsulate table creation and deletion, along with methods to persist and query object state within a database table.
+To persist data stored in Python objects efficiently and in an organized manner, we need to map a Python class to a database table by writing methods that encapsulate table creation and deletion, along with methods to save, update, delete, and query object state within a database table.

 As an example, assume we want to create a database to store data about the departments and employees within a company.
 It is convention to pluralize the